 Any member in good standing may enter a total of up to four (4) Color digital slides, and/or four (4) Black and White digital slides and/or four (4) Color prints, and/or four (4) Black and White prints per monthly competition.
 Members must submit a separate entry e-mail for the Black & White digital slide entries and a separate entry e-mail for the Color digital slide entries.
 Members may not enter the same image both as a Color print and as a Black and White print, or as a print and a digital slide, or as a Black and White digital slide and a Color digital slide in the same TCCC monthly competition.
 Our competitions are open to photographic images captured and produced by all methods (including digital) by the member and can be from any source: negatives, transparencies, digital camera or scanner.

-Entries may be in Open and/or Select (Select Subjects) categories in any ratio.
+Entries may be in Open and/or Select (Select Subjects for 2017 - 18) categories in any ratio.
 Prints may be toned and spotted, if desired.
 Digital Slides may be Color or Black and White.
 Photo enhancement, sandwiching, montage and other derivations are acceptable.
 Any photo can be disqualified from the competition by the competition chairpersons for not meeting any rule or requirement and images can be moved from select to open if it is deemed that they do not fit the select subject and should be in the open category.
 Questionable images should be permitted to stay in select and left for the judges to determine.

 Black and White images must be Black and